WorldWideTelescope/worldwide-telescope-diy-planetarium-dome-guide/content/runwwt/index.md

 +++
-title = "Run AAS WorldWide Telescope in Your Dome" weight = 300
+title = "Run WorldWide Telescope in Your Dome" weight = 300
 +++